 blink blink Creative Circuit Kits

-blink blink is a creative circuit kit-based social venture I cofounded while earning my MFA in Design and Technology at Parsons The New School for Design.
-My team co-designed the educational creative circuits toolkits (LEDs, batteries, sewable electronics!) kits with hundreds of young women (ages 12-16) in order to break through the barriers to science, technology, art, and engineering (STEM).
+blink blink is a circuit kit-based social venture I cofounded while earning my MFA in Design and Technology at Parsons The New School for Design.
+We co-designed the educational circuit toolkits - featuring LEDs, batteries, sewable electronics - with hundreds of girls (ages 12-16) to break through the barriers to science, technology, art, and engineering (STEM).

 Motivation: Only 24 percent of the science, technology, engineering, and mathematics (STEM) workforce is comprised of women.
-There are many barriers to these fields, among them are access to materials, experience with electronics, positive reinforcement and community support, time to explore electronics in a safe space, and lack of role models. blink blink was designed to address each of those barriers.
+There are many barriers to these fields, among them are access to materials, experience with electronics, positive reinforcement, welcoming spaces to explore electronics, and a lack of role models. blink blink was designed to address each of those barriers.

-Design Research: We engaged in significant User Testing with teen girls from across the United States to build a product that met their needs.
-To develop the product, we regularly hosted workshops to observe engagement with the blink blink kits, and conducted interviews and surveys to refine the product and better serve student needs.
+Design Research: We engaged in a two-year co-design process with teen girls from across the United States to build a product that met their needs.
+We regularly hosted workshops to observe engagement with the blink blink kits and conducted interviews and surveys to refine the product and better serve student needs.

 Winner of the New Challenge Grant